thomasyang44/sko-tech-academy/docs/client-onboarding/co-rebuild.md

 <br>
 The labs below can be used to learn how various capabilities were configured in the Client Onboarding solution.
 As you may already have expertise in one or more of these capabilities, you are encouraged to perform lab using a capability that you have **LEAST** experience with and/or is the most needed skill in your market.
 Every member of the team should select a different rebuild lab.
 <br>
-As you start and perform the lab, think and coordinate with your team members about how you might be able to customize the capability to fit a client PoC requirement.
+As you start and perform the lab, think and coordinate with your team members about how you might be able to customize the capability to fit your client PoC requirements.
 <br>

 !!! warning